Leydig cell: Clinical significance

 Leydig cells may grow uncontrollably and form a Leydig cell tumour.
 These may be hormonally active, i.e. secrete testosterone.
 The function of Reinke crystals is unknown, but they appear in the case of Leydig cell tumours.
-They are found in less than half of all Leydig cell tumors, but they serve to clinch the diagnosis of a Leydig cell tumor.
+They are found in less than half of all Leydig cell tumors, but when present, they may serve to confirm the diagnosis of a Leydig cell tumor.
 No other interstitial cell within the testes has a nucleus or cytoplasm with these characteristics, making identification relatively easy.

 While any age is susceptible to a Leydig cell tumour, Leydig cell tumours are more common in people aged 5 to 10 and 30 to 35.
 A Leydig cell tumour in a child usually causes precocious puberty.
 About 10% of boys with the tumour have gynecomastia.
 Although a Leydig cell tumour is always benign in children, it is malignant in 10% to 15% of adults.
 It is the most common testicular cancer of non-germ cell origin.

 Sonography may be used to identify cystic areas, but it is unable to tell benign tumours apart from malignant tumours.

 Adrenomyeloneuropathy is another example of a disease affecting the Leydig cell.
 In this case, a person's testosterone may fall despite higher-than-normal levels of LH and follicle-stimulating hormone (FSH).

+In the ovary

+While Leydig cells are predominantly associated with testosterone production in the male testes, there is a type of ovarian hilus cell found in the ovaries of adult females.
+They mainly appear in the hilum of ovary, but can appear elsewhere in the ovary close to blood vessels and nerves.
+They are very similar to Leydig cells in function (producing testosterone) and morphology, and can arguably be called ovarian Leydig cells (OLCs).
+Every examined ovary in the 2017 study, healthy or diseased, has identifiable OLCs.
+They seem to differentiate from neural crest cells.

+When overgrown the OLCs can cause abnormally high androgen levels.
+This usually happens after menopause.
+There are two cases: